pierre-cm/galbe/docs/introduction/getting-started.md

 ```

 In both cases, the [Automatic Route Analyzer](../concepts/routes.md#automatic-route-analyzer) will detect `foo.route.ts` and `bar.route.ts` to set up route definitions.

+Note that a route file's directory becomes its URL prefix by default: in Example 2, the routes of `src/foo/foo.route.ts` are registered under `/foo`.
+See [Directory Groups](../concepts/routes.md#directory-groups) for details and how to opt out.

 For more details, see the [Route Files](../concepts/routes.md#route-files) section.